Explain The Role Of The Family In Mexican Culture.

 The role of the family in Mexican culture is changing.
 Women are leading successful lives both at home and in the workforce.
 Mexican women are breaking down traditional gender roles and expectations.
 They’re redefining what it means to be a strong, independent woman.

-– There have been significant gains for women in politics, business, and the arts.
+• Women have made significant gains in politics, business, and the arts.

-– More women are providing leadership in science, technology, engineering, and mathematics (STEM) fields than ever before.
+• More women are providing leadership in science, technology, engineering, and mathematics (STEM) than ever.

 Education Shifts For Mexican Women